JohnB/elixir_url_shortener/README.md

 * [x] Proof of Concept: Rails app that responds to http://localhost:3000/shortURL with a 301 to the real destination.
-* [ ] Minimal Viable Product: Elixir/phoenix app directly maps URLs to DB rows (just like the Rails POC)
+* [x] Minimal Viable Product: Elixir/phoenix app uses in-memory GenServer to lookup URLs - but will get lost on a restart.
+* [ ] Multi-user: Deploy to gigalixir
 * [ ] Hockey Stick: pay for larger DB and more and more and more app servers.
 * [ ] Scalable: elixir process holds an LRU cache (since this is mostly read-only data) which falls back to a DB lookup if not found in the cache.
 This can be deployed to multiple servers, with no need to synch their LRU caches (due to the DB fallback).